USEPA/CMAQ/DOCS/Release_Notes/README.md

 # Summary of CMAQv5.3 Updates

 The Community Multiscale Air Quality (CMAQ) Modeling System, version 5.3, is a major update to CMAQ.
 CMAQv5.3 includes several changes to the science algorithms in the base model (CCTM), as well as updates to instrumented models, pre-processors, post-processors, utilities, and tools.
-CMAQ v5.3 was developed by the U.S. EPA with contributions from other research partners.
-The main enhancements to the CMAQ modeling system since the previous release (CMAQ v5.2.1) are summarized below.
+CMAQv5.3 was primarily developed by the U.S. EPA, and it includes contributions from research partners.
+The enhancements to the CMAQ modeling system since the previous release (CMAQv5.2.1) are summarized below.

 <a id="chemistry"></a>
 ## Chemistry